Beonchip logo

 Ʈ= ɳ(dv/dz)

-Although shear stress unit in the IS system is Pascal (Pa), for cardiovascular system and biological applications shear stress is measured in dyne/cm2.
+Although shear stress unit in the IS system is Pascal (Pa), for the cardiovascular system and biological applications shear stress is measured in dyne/cm2.
 Being 1 Pa = 10 dynes/cm2.

-There are many cell types that are constantly subjected to fluid shear stress.
-Endothelial cells from vascular blood vessels and lymphatic system are exposed to circulating blood and lymph.
-Depending on the vessel type, shear stress may vary from 30 dynes/cm2 in arteries to 1 dyne/cm2 in venous vessels and capillaries.2 It has been reported that endothelial shear stress alters cytoskeletal organization, cell shape and gene expression, increasing intracellular calcium concentration, triggering nitric oxide production and producing changes in actin stress fiber formation, aligning and remodelling microfilament network in the direction of flow.3, 4
+Many cell types are constantly subjected to fluid shear stress.
+For instance, endothelial cells from vascular blood vessels and the lymphatic system are exposed to circulating blood and lymph.
+Depending on the vessel type, shear stress may vary from 30 dynes/cm2 in arteries to 1 dyne/cm2 in venous vessels and capillaries[2].
+Researchers have shown that endothelial shear stress actively alters cytoskeletal organization, reshapes cells, and changes gene expression.
+It also increases intracellular calcium concentrations, triggers nitric oxide production, and induces actin stress fiber formation, aligning and remodelling the microfilament network in the flow’s direction[3,4].

 The blood vessels surrounding alveoli of the lung are continuously exposed to shear stress from blood flow.
 However, shear stress is also generated on the air side of the alveolar-capillary barrier.
-At every breath we take, epithelial cells lining our airways are exposed to shear stress generated by the air flow, which at rest breathing is 0.5-3 dynes/cm2.
-These forces have been demonstrated to modulate airway epithelial barrier function, mucous production and ciliary beating alignment.3,7
+At every breath, epithelial cells lining our airways are exposed to shear stress generated by the airflow, which at rest breathing is 0.5-3 dynes/cm2.
+These forces have been demonstrated to modulate airway epithelial barrier function, mucous production and ciliary beating alignment[3,7].

 It seems clear that shear stress plays a key role in the function of tissues and organs.
-The microfluidic devices, unlike previous in vitro cell culture platforms, are considered a powerful tool that allows flow and shear stress control in situ.
+Microfluidic devices, unlike previous in vitro cell culture platforms, are considered a powerful tool that allows flow and shear stress control in situ.
 Hence, this technology increases the chances of developing reliable organ models for drug screening and toxicology testing.

 Authors